hanada31/ICCBot/README.md

 # ICCBot
-An Fragment-Aware and Context-Sensitive ICC Resolution for Android Applications.
+A Fragment-Aware and Context-Sensitive ICC Resolution Tool for Android Applications.

-build and run *ICCBot* to analyze single apk：：
+build and run *ICCBot* to analyze single apk: :
 ```
 mvn -f pom.xml clean package